doctorfree/Asciiville/README.md

-Art - A collection of fine art transformed into Ascii Art Doctorwhen - Some of Doctor When's fantastic art Dragonflies - Photos of dragonflies converted to Ascii using Asciiville tools Family - Photos of my family converted to Ascii using Asciiville tools Fractals - Images of fractals converted to Ascii using Asciiville tools Frax - Images made with Frax converted to Ascii using Asciiville tools Friends - Photos of my friends converted to Ascii using Asciiville tools Iterated - Images made with iteration converted to Ascii using Asciiville tools Lyapunov - Lyapunov fractals converted to Ascii using Asciiville tools Mixed - A mix of photos and fractals converted to Ascii using Asciiville tools Nature - Photos of nature converted to Ascii using Asciiville tools Owls - Photos of owls converted to Ascii using Asciiville tools Space - Photos of space converted to Ascii using Asciiville tools
+Art - A collection of fine art transformed into Ascii Art Doctorwhen - Some of Doctor When's fantastic art Dragonflies - Photos of dragonflies converted to Ascii using Asciiville tools Fractals - Images of fractals converted to Ascii using Asciiville tools Frax - Images made with Frax converted to Ascii using Asciiville tools Friends - Photos of friends and family converted to Ascii using Asciiville tools Iterated - Images made with iteration converted to Ascii using Asciiville tools Lyapunov - Lyapunov fractals converted to Ascii using Asciiville tools Nature - Photos of nature converted to Ascii using Asciiville tools Owls - Photos of owls converted to Ascii using Asciiville tools Space - Photos of space converted to Ascii using Asciiville tools